soulspace-org/overarch/doc/Ideas.md

    E.g. a system with containers should be rendered as a system boundary containing the containers.

-Q: Shall relations between low level elements (e.g. components) and the outside world (e.g. users or external systems) be promoted to higher levels in the relevant diagram?
+Q: Shall relations between low level elements (e.g. components) and the outside world (e.g. users or external systems) be promoted/merged into higher levels in the relevant diagram?

    The relation between a user and a user interface component would be rendered directly in a component diagram.
 In a container diagram, the relation would be rendered between the user and the container of the user interface component.
 In a system diagram, the relation would be rendered between the user and the system of the user interface component.